yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/sso/saml_sso_config.md

 The following configuration files are used for API Manager SSO.

-### A trustore (for example `trustStore.jks`)
+### An optional trustore (for example `trustStore.jks`)

-A truststore that contains the required IdP server certificates and referenced in `service-provider.xml`.
+An optional truststore that contains the required IdP server certificates and referenced in `service-provider.xml`.

 * When specifing the IdP by URL this truststore is used to validate the IdP server certificate to download the required Metadata-Information, see [Specify the IdP by URL](#Specify2).
 * Located in your API Gateway instance folder (for example, `INSTALL_DIR/apigateway/groups/group-2/instance-1/conf`).